All Episodes

 You remember what happened?

-Nancy Kerrigan was mining your own business.
+Nancy Kerrigan was minding her own business.

-She went out there, she's on the rink, she was skating, she was training, and an associate of Tanya Harding's went out there and blew out her knee.
+And an associate of Tanya Harding's went out there and blew out her knee.

 Just literally went out there on the ice and attacked Nancy Kerrigan and injured her sufficiently that she was not able to compete properly and at full strength in the Olympics that year, 20 years ago.